zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img <img width="1440" alt="ACN_83" src="https://github.com/user-attachments/assets/1959b108-e451-4cf3-a0d1-7ff5d493fd89" />
 </p>
 <p>
-84 In powershell you can only see the four repplies.
+84 In powershell you can only see the four replies.
 <p>
 <img <img width="1440" alt="ACN_84" src="https://github.com/user-attachments/assets/8be852ba-41a4-4a52-afe4-9469ddd0c773" />
 </p>